Hispano-Suiza H6B Dubonnet Xenia: Owners

 The H6B Dubonnet Xenia began as André Dubonnet's personal car after it was finished in 1938.
-Upon the breakout of World War II and the subsequent invasion of France in 1940, the Dubonnet Xenia was hidden.
+On the outbreak of World War II and the subsequent invasion of France in 1940, the Dubonnet Xenia was hidden.
 It resurfaced again on June 9, 1946, where it led a parade commemorating the opening of a highway tunnel in Saint-Cloud.
 In the 1960s, the car was bought and restored by Alain Balleret, president of the French Hispano-Suiza Club.
 In 1999, the car again changed hands when it was bought by American collector Charles Morse.

 After being restored again by its new owner, the Dubonnet Xenia was displayed at the 2000 Pebble Beach Concours d'Elegance where it won the award for 'Most Elegant Enclosed Car'.
 It subsequently won Best in Show at the 2001 Amelia Island Concours d'Elegance.

-In 2003, the Dubonnet Xenia was purchased by American businessman Peter W. Mullin, the car's current owner.
+In 2003, the Dubonnet Xenia was purchased by American businessman Peter W. Mullin.
 It has since been on display at the Mullin Automotive Museum in Oxnard, California, and has occasionally been loaned to other museums such as the Petersen Automotive Museum for exhibitions.
+Following Mullin's death, the car has been kept in the collection of the Petersen Automotive Museum.